UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 2. To check out the last three rows of `data_americas`, we would use the command, `americas.tail(n=3)`, analogous to `head()` used above.
 However, here we want to look at the last three columns so we need to change our view and then use `tail()`.
-To do so, we create a new DataFrame in which rows and columns are switched:
+To do so, we create a new dataframe in which rows and columns are switched:

   ```python
   americas_flipped = data_americas.T